Rob Cox, April 9, 2012

 A dedicated suction line can be converted to a dedicated pressure line, if desired.
 Just cut the pipe off near the ground level, and reroute it to the return side, by use of a Tee fitting or a 3-way valve.

 If no dedicated cleaner line exists - and there is only one skimmer in your inground pool - I would recommend looking at the many choices for inground robotic pool cleaners.
 We have 7 brands competing for this business, with many choices to consider.
 The more expensive models have more power, remote controlled operation and on-board lighting.

-Prices have come down in this pool cleaner category in recent years, and you can pick up a nice robotic pool cleaner for as little as $700, from Aquabot or Swimbot.
+Prices have come down in this pool cleaner category in recent years, and you can pick up a nice robotic pool cleaner for as little as $700, from Aquabot.
 Robotic pool cleaners are a good choice for pools without dedicated cleaner lines, or older pools with crushed-pipe returns, or those with smaller, inefficient pool filters.

 Pool cleaners are fun to buy and fun to watch, your dog may spend hours barking at this underwater animal.
 Check out our full line of pool cleaners at low prices.
 We have over 60 different pool cleaners to choose from!
 If that confuses you, don't worry, send us an email or give a call - we'll help you sort through the options!

 If you would like to Guest Post on our Pool Blog ~ or for permission to repost our Pool Blog on